eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 </h1>
 The distinguishing benefit of having all sequence data archived in the SRA, with associated metadata, is that we can easily develop uniform scripts to access the data regardless of its format or distribution among samples and lanes of sequencing.
+It think that up to now, this fact is a little under-appreciated, simply because most people are generating their own data rather than accessing published data online.
+But as soon as you do go looking for data, you'll find that accessing it can be a huge pain... if it's even available.

-For the purpose of creating reproducible documentation, then, a single code block can be written at the beginning of a document to query and download all of the sequence data for a project.
-This would be a huge advance over what is commonly available today for doing reproducible science, which is typically just a verbal instruction to "go get the raw data" before you start.
-Even great examples of reproducible science often start from the point of assuming that users have properly accessed the data, renamed files, and grouped them into a correct directory structure.
-Instead, reproducible code should itself include the necessary code to download the data from an online archive ready for downstream analysis.
+For the purpose of creating reproducible code for a published study the idea state would include a single code block written at the beginning of a document to query and download all of the sequence data for a project.
+This would be a huge advance over what is commonly available today, which is typically just a verbal instruction to "go get the raw data" from an accession ID before you start.
+Instead, reproducible code should itself include the necessary code (and software) to download the data from an online archive ready for downstream analysis.

 <h1 class="entry-subtitle"
   id="What about sra-tools" href="What about sra-tools">What about sra-tools?